Rugrats in Paris: The Movie

-Rugrats in Paris: The Movie is a 2000 American animated comedy film based on the Nickelodeon animated television series Rugrats.
-It is the second installment in the Rugrats film series and the sequel to The Rugrats Movie (1998).
-Marking the first appearances of Kimi Watanabe and her mother, Kira, as well as the first significant villains in the Rugrats franchise, the child-hating Coco LaBouche and her accomplice, Jean-Claude, its plot takes place before the series' seventh season and focuses on Chuckie Finster as he and the rest of the Rugrats embark on an adventure in Paris, France during a family vacation while he is searching for a new mother.
+Rugrats in Paris: The Movie (Note: (also known as Rugrats in Paris or The Rugrats Movie 2)) is a 2000 American animated comedy film based on the Nickelodeon animated television series Rugrats.
+Directed by Paul Demeyer and Stug Bergqvist, it is the second feature film based on the series following The Rugrats Movie (1998).
+The plot takes place after the series' sixth season and before the seventh season and centers on Chuckie Finster as he resolves to find a new mother during a joint family vacation in Paris.

-Rugrats in Paris: The Movie was released in the United States on November 17, 2000.
-It received generally positive reviews from critics and grossed $103 million against a budget of $30M.
-This was the final Rugrats film to feature Christine Cavanaugh as the voice of Chuckie, who retired from acting in 2001 prior to her death in 2014.
+Rugrats in Paris: The Movie was released in the United States on November 17, 2000, by Paramount Pictures.
+It received generally positive reviews from critics and grossed $103 million against a budget of $30 million.
+This was the final Rugrats film to feature Christine Cavanaugh as the voice of Chuckie, who retired from acting in 2001.
 A sequel and crossover with The Wild Thornberrys, Rugrats Go Wild, was released in 2003.

 Plot

-At the wedding reception of Lou Pickles and his new wife Lulu, a mother-child dance saddens Chuckie Finster with memories of his mother, who died shortly after his birth.
-Realizing that he and his son miss that female influence in their lives, Chas Finster starts thinking of remarriage.
-Tommy Pickles' father Stu is then summoned to EuroReptarland, a Japanese amusement park in Paris; to fix a malfunctioning Reptar robot he designed for the park's stage show.
+Following Dil Pickles' birth (Note: As depicted in The Rugrats Movie (1998).), at the wedding reception of Lou Pickles and his new wife Lulu, a mother-child dance saddens Chuckie Finster with memories of his mother, who died shortly after his birth.
+Realizing that he and his son miss that female influence in their lives, Chuckie's father Chas considers remarrying.
+Tommy Pickles' father Stu is then summoned to EuroReptarland, a Japanese amusement park in Paris, to fix a malfunctioning Reptar robot he designed for the park's stage show.

-The Pickles, Finster, and DeVille families travel to EuroReptarland, run by the ill-tempered, child-hating Coco LaBouche, who desires to succeed her supervisor, Mr. Yamaguchi, as president of the Reptar corporation.
+The Pickles, Finster and DeVille families travel to EuroReptarland, run by the ill-tempered and child-hating Coco LaBouche, who desires to succeed her supervisor, Mr. Yamaguchi, as president of the Reptar corporation.
 Angelica Pickles overhears Coco falsely informing Yamaguchi, who insists his successor must love children, that she is engaged to a man with a child.
 Yamaguchi says he will consider her promotion once he has attended her wedding.
 Angelica is then discovered eavesdropping and saves herself by telling Coco about Chas.

 Coco begins pursuing Chas with the help of her put-upon but kindhearted assistant, Kira Watanabe, who tells the babies how Reptar was a feared monster before his gentler side was revealed by a princess.
-Hearing this, Chuckie decides he wants the park's animatronic princess to be his mother and goes in search of her with the babies and Kira's daughter, Kimi.
-Meanwhile, the Pickles' dog Spike wanders the streets of Paris in search of a stray poodle named Fifi.
+Hearing this, Chuckie decides he wants the princess to be his mother.
+Meanwhile, the Pickles' dog Spike wanders the Parisian streets and falls in love with a stray poodle named Fifi.

 While Coco wins over Chas, Chuckie remains deeply distrustful of her.
 At the Reptar show's premiere, Angelica informs Coco of Chuckie's wish to have the princess for his mother, prompting Coco to infiltrate the show disguised as the princess.
-She lures Chuckie on stage, where he is horrified to see her true identity; however, seeing his son go to Coco convinces Chas that he should marry her immediately.
+She lures Chuckie on stage, where he is horrified upon discovering her true identity; however, seeing his son go to Coco convinces Chas that he should marry her immediately.